 Studies show that sleep-deprived individuals have a bigger appetite and tend to eat more calories.

-Sleep deprivation disrupts the daily fluctuations in appetite hormones and is believed to cause poor appetite regulation.
+Rest deprivation disrupts the daily fluctuations in appetite hormones and is believed to cause poor appetite regulation.

 This includes higher levels of ghrelin, the hormone that stimulates appetite, and reduced levels of leptin, the hormone that suppresses appetite (⇐⇒).